-In response to the administration's proposal, the Governor Brown signed California Senate and Assembly introduced nearly identical bills, AB 1775 and SB 834 in September 2018, that ban new offshore drilling by prohibiting the State Lands Commission from issuing new leases for oil-related infrastructure in the state's coastal waters.
-The California legislature is expected to finalize and pass the bills by August 2018.
+In response to the administration's proposal, Governor Brown signed AB 1775 and SB 834 in September 2018 that ban new offshore drilling by prohibiting the State Lands Commission from issuing new leases for oil-related infrastructure in the state's coastal waters.
 It is in Santa Clara's interest to support and complement State efforts to oppose allowing additional oil drilling off the California coast.